loganpkg/spot/README.md

 `dumpdef` prints the definition of the macros specified as arguments (which should be quoted) to `stderr`.
 Useful as a help command, as it gives the usage syntax for built-in macros.
-It lists all macros when called without arguments, which is very useful when debugging.
+It lists all macros when called without arguments, which is useful when debugging.

 ```m4
 errexit